herlez/lce-test/README.md

+This branch represents the data structures and benchmarks presented in our paper at ESA 2020.
+We improved the data structure since then and the current state is found on the master branch.

 # Space Efficient Data Structures for Longest Common Extensions

 The _longest common extension_ (LCE) of two text positions in a text <img src=